Spectra of random regular hypergraphs: Introduction

-As mentioned before, spectral expansion of a graph involves the spectral gap of its Laplacian matrix; however, in the case of regular or bipartite biregular graphs, looking at the adjacency matrix or at the Laplacian is equivalent (in the case of the regular ones, $D$ is a multiple of the identity, and in the case of the bipartite biregular ones, the block structure of the matrix ensures that $D^{-1/2}A D^{-1/2} = \frac{1}{\sqrt{d_1 d_2}} A$).
+As mentioned before, spectral expansion of a graph involves the spectral gap of its Laplacian matrix; however, in the case of regular or bipartite biregular graphs, looking at the adjacency matrix or the Laplacian is equivalent (in the case of the regular ones, $D$ is a multiple of the identity, and in the case of the bipartite biregular ones, the block structure of the matrix ensures that $D^{-1/2}A D^{-1/2} = \frac{1}{\sqrt{d_1 d_2}} A$).
 For regular and bipartite biregular graphs, the largest (Perron-Frobenius) eigenvalue of the adjacency matrix is fixed (it is $d$ for $d$-regular graphs and $\sqrt{d_1 d_2}$ for bipartite biregular ones).
 So for these special cases, the study of the second largest eigenvalue of the adjacency matrix is sufficient.
 As we show here, this will also be the case for $(d,k)$-regular hypergraphs.

-The study of the spectral gap in $d$-regular graphs with fixed $d$ had a first breakthrough in the Alon-Boppana bound \cite{alon1986eigenvalues}, which states that the second largest eigenvalue $\lambda:=\max\{\lambda_2,|\lambda_n|\}$ satisfies $\lambda\geq 2\sqrt{d-1}-o(1).$ Later, Friedman \cite{friedman2003proof} proved Alon's conjecture \cite{alon1986eigenvalues} that almost all $d$-regular graphs have $\lambda\leq 2\sqrt{d-1} +\epsilon$ for any $\epsilon>0$ with high probability, as the number of vertices goes to infinity.
-Recently, Bordenave \cite{bordenave2015new} gave a new proof that $\lambda_2\leq 2\sqrt{d-1}+\epsilon_n$ for a sequence $\epsilon_n\to 0$ as $n\to 0$ based on the non-backtracking (Hashimoto) operator.
-Following the same idea in \cite{bordenave2015new}, Coste proved the spectral gap for $d$-regular digraphs \cite{coste2017spectral} and Brito et al. \cite{brito2018spectral} proved an analog of Alon's spectral gap conjecture for random bipartite biregular graphs; for bipartite biregular graphs, the equivalent of the Alon-Boppana bound had first been shown by Lin and Sol\'{e} \cite{sole1996spectra}.
+The study of the spectral gap in $d$-regular graphs with fixed $d$ had a first breakthrough in the Alon-Boppana bound \cite{alon1986eigenvalues}, which states that the second largest eigenvalue $\lambda:=\max\{\lambda_2,|\lambda_n|\}$ satisfies $\lambda\geq 2\sqrt{d-1}-o(1).$ Later, Friedman \cite{friedman2003proof} proved Alon's conjecture \cite{alon1986eigenvalues} that a uniformly chosen random $d$-regular graphs have $\lambda\leq 2\sqrt{d-1} +\epsilon$ for any $\epsilon>0$ with high probability, as the number of vertices goes to infinity.
+Recently, Bordenave \cite{bordenave2015new} gave a new proof that $\lambda_2\leq 2\sqrt{d-1}+\epsilon_n$ for a sequence $\epsilon_n\to 0$ as $n\to \infty$ based on the non-backtracking (Hashimoto) operator.
+Following the same idea in \cite{bordenave2015new}, Coste proved the spectral gap for $d$-regular digraphs \cite{coste2017spectral} and Brito et al. \cite{brito2018spectral} proved an analog of Alon's spectral gap conjecture for random bipartite biregular graphs; for deterministic ones, the equivalent of the Alon-Boppana bound had first been shown by Lin and Sol\'{e} \cite{sole1996spectra}.